-5,000,000 SHARES

-[INSERT LOGO HERE]

-All of the shares of Common Stock, par value \$0.01 per share (the "Common Stock"), of Primus Telecommunications Group, Incorporated ("Primus" or the "Company") offered hereby are being offered by the Company.
-Of the 5,000,000 shares of Common Stock being offered, 4,000,000 shares are being offered initially in the United States and Canada (the "U.S. Offering") by the U.S. Underwriters (as defined in "Underwriting") and 1,000,000 shares are being concurrently offered outside the United States and Canada (the "International Offering") by the International Managers (as defined in "Underwriting" and, together with the U.S. Underwriters, the "Underwriters").
-The U.S. Offering and the International Offering are collectively referred to as the "Offering."
++INFORMATION CONTAINED HEREIN IS SUBJECT TO COMPLETION OR AMENDMENT.
+A +REGISTRATION STATEMENT RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE +SECURITIES AND EXCHANGE COMMISSION.
+THESE SECURITIES MAY NOT BE SOLD NOR MAY +OFFERS TO BUY BE ACCEPTED PRIOR TO THE TIME THE REGISTRATION STATEMENT +BECOMES EFFECTIVE.
+THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL OR +THE SOLICITATION OF AN OFFER TO BUY NOR SHALL THERE BE ANY SALE OF THESE +SECURITIES IN ANY STATE IN WHICH SUCH OFFER, SOLICITATION OR SALE WOULD BE +UNLAWFUL PRIOR TO REGISTRATION OR QUALIFICATION UNDER THE SECURITIES LAWS OF + +ANY SUCH STATE.
+Subject to Completion, dated October 31, 1996 PROSPECTUS 6,000,000 SHARES [LOGO APPEARS HERE] COMMON STOCK All of the shares of Common Stock, par value \$0.01 per share (the "Common Stock"), of Primus Telecommunications Group, Incorporated ("Primus" or the "Company") offered hereby are being offered by the Company.
+Of the 6,000,000 shares of Common Stock being offered, 4,800,000 shares are being offered initially in the United States and Canada (the "U.S. Offering") by the U.S. Underwriters (as defined in "Underwriting") and 1,200,000 shares are being concurrently offered outside the United States and Canada (the "International Offering") by the International Managers (as defined in "Underwriting" and, together with the U.S. Underwriters, the "Underwriters").
+The U.S. Offering and the International Offering are collectively referred to as the "Offering.
 Prior to this offering, there has been no public market for the Common Stock of the Company.
+It is currently estimated that the initial public offering price for the Common Stock will be between \$14.00 and \$16.00 per share.
 See "Underwriting" for a discussion of the factors considered in determining the initial public offering price.
-The Common Stock has been approved for quotation on the Nasdaq National Market under the symbol "PRTL" subject to notice of issuance.
+Application has been made to have the Common Stock approved for quotation on the Nasdaq National Market under the symbol "PRTL.
 THE SHARES OF COMMON STOCK OFFERED HEREBY INVOLVE A HIGH DEGREE OF RISK.
 SEE "RISK FACTORS" BEGINNING ON PAGE 8.
 THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-Underwriting

-Price to Discounts and Proceeds to

-Public Commissions(1) Company(2)

-- (1) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (2) Before deducting estimated expenses of \$1,200,000 payable by the Company. - (3) The Company has granted the Underwriters a 30-day option to purchase up to 750,000 additional shares of Common Stock on the same terms and conditions set forth herein, solely to cover over-allotments, if any.
-If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Company will be \$60,375,000, \$4,226,250 and \$56,148,750, respectively.
+Underwriting Price to Discounts and Proceeds to Public Commissions(1) Company(2) Per Share.....\$ \$ \$ Total(3).....\$ (1) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
 See "Underwriting."
+(2) Before deducting estimated expenses of \$1,200,000 payable by the Company.
+(3) The Company has granted the Underwriters a 30-day option to purchase up to 900,000 additional shares of Common Stock on the same terms and conditions set forth herein, solely to cover over-allotments, if any.
+If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Company will be \$,\$ and \$ respectively.
+See "Underwriting."

 The shares of Common Stock offered by this Prospectus are offered by the U.S. Underwriters subject to prior sale, withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the U.S. Underwriters and to certain further conditions.
-It is expected that delivery of certificates representing the shares of Common Stock will be made at the offices of Lehman Brothers Inc., New York, New York on or about November 13, 1996.
+It is expected that delivery of certificates representing the shares of Common Stock will be made at the offices of Lehman Brothers Inc., New York, New York on or about , 1996.